larson-group/quadtune/tuning_files/README_tuning.md

 E.g., use your IDE or at the command line type
 `pip install -r requirements.txt`.

-2) QuadTune has no namelist file, but in `config_default.py`, you may specify the configuration of your tuning run, including the names of parameters to tune, the regional metrics to use, and the file names containing that information.
+2) QuadTune has no namelist file, but you may copy `configs_tests/config_v1_paper_test.py` into `tuning_files` and specify the configuration of your tuning run, including the names of parameters to tune, the regional metrics to use, and the file names containing that information.
-For more information on the configurable quantities, see the code comments in `config_default.py`.
+For more information on the configurable quantities, see the code comments in `configs_tests/config_v1_paper_test.py`.
-The file `config_example.py` is a scratch file where a user can store old configurations.

 3) Then run QuadTune with something like:
  `python3 quadtune_driver.py --config_filename config_default.py`